ClandininLab/brainsss/README.md

 ![example_log_file](example_log_file.png)

+*** (Jolie) - you will possibly see errors in the mainlog.out file, about certain packages not being able to import.
+You will need to install these packages using pip3 install.
+Let me know if this happens, and if so which packages you needed to install so I can add it to this readme.
+And let me know if you need help with this, but basically you will type ```pip3 install "package name" --user```

 Upon completion, the demo_data directory should contain some new files:
 - /fly_001/fictrac will contain a velocity trace and a 2D histogram
 - /fly_001 will contain a "bleaching" figure, the meanbrains for each channel, as well as the z-scored motion-corrected green-channel brain